Should I Borrow Money to Get an MBA?

 If you’re convinced an MBA is in your path, you’ll want to consider some important factors that can help you decide if it’s better to get it now or later.

 • Apply for financial aid.
 One way you could afford business school is to apply for financial aid, which can come from scholarships, grants, and federal loans.
-To apply for aid, you’ll have to complete the FAFSA (Free Application for Federal Student Aid).
+To apply for financial aid, you’ll have to complete the FAFSA (Free Application for Federal Student Aid).
 You’ll be asked to provide personal and financial information and to indicate the schools you’d like to attend.

 • Look at other alternatives for paying for school.
-You could apply for other scholarships and grants or see if your company has a tuition reimbursement program that could help you keep working and afford school.
+You could apply for scholarships and grants or see if your company has a tuition reimbursement program that could help you keep working and afford school.

 • Know loan terms and rates.
 Interest rates can greatly impact the cost of your MBA.
 Take a look at the current loan terms and interest rates.
 Ask yourself if it makes sense to take out a loan under those rate conditions, or if it would be better to wait until rates drop.

+Bottom line: an MBA can be a great way to further your education and career, but it will cost you significant time and money.
 Weigh your decision carefully and look at all the options you have for affording it.
 Then, you can get the education you want and really put those hard-earned initials to work for you.
 We’re in business to help your education dreams come true.

-For more than 40 years, Brazos Higher Education has been helping make college education more affordable for graduate students.
-As a Texas non-profit, we can offer you BIG savings on various student loans.
+As a Texas non-profit, we can offer you BIG savings on graduate student loans.
 Contact us today!